expressjs/expressjs.com/4x/en/api/router-all.md

-This method functions just like the `router.VERB()` methods, except that it matches all HTTP verbs.
+This method functions just like the `router.METHOD()` methods, except that it matches all HTTP verbs.

 This method is extremely useful for mapping "global" logic for specific path prefixes or arbitrary matches.